Adityarlama/adityarlama/README.md

     <img alt="github contribution grid snake animation" src="https://raw.githubusercontent.com/platane/platane/output/github-contribution-grid-snake.svg">
   </picture>
 </div>
+-->

 <h3 align="center">Welcome to my Github page!   </h3>

-I'm an IT professional with close to 4 years of hands-on IT experience across endpoint management, identity and access, AV systems, ticket triaging, escalation, vulnerability management, secure enterprise operations, and other technical experience that I can use to build secure, reliable and user-focused IT environments
+I'm an IT professional with close to 4 years of hands-on IT experience across endpoint management, identity and access, AV systems, ticket triaging, escalation, vulnerability management, secure enterprise operations, and other technical experience that I can use to build secure, reliable and user-focused IT environments.

 I'm pivoting to Cybersecurity, so here's my portfolio of projects!
-Thanks for taking a look
+Thanks for taking a look :)

 <h3 align="left">Connect with me:</h3>
 <p align="left">